CodyAdam/mobile_project/doc/2-layouts.md

 XML TODO
 </details>

-### 5

-> **Task :** Create an interface with a list View that will display the content of an arraylist that you have that you will have filled in beforehand with the names of the 4 Breton departments
+### 5. Create an interface with a list View that will display the content of an arraylist that you have that you will have filled in beforehand with the names of the 4 Breton departments

 <details>
 <summary>Jetpack Compose solution</summary><br/>